WHY THIS MATTERS IN BRIEF

 Technology is a blank slate, but when it is combined with human or machine based creativity, innovation, and entrepreneurship it is a tool that can help us transform the world, and as new powerful emerging technologies become increasingly affordable and democratised our ability to use them to disrupt and transform global business, culture, and society at speed accelerates.

-As in previous years, and building on the firm foundation of the previous 2017, 2018, and 2019, Griffin Emerging Technology Starbursts this year’s 2020 Starburst is the culmination of years of ceaseless investigating, monitoring, and tracking the appearance and development of new emerging technologies from every corner of the globe, and I am now tracking over 500 of them which is a staggering number when you think about the potential power and impact many of them could and will have in the years and decades to come.
-It’s also still clear to me that, year on year, the volume of new emerging technologies appearing is still increasing, now from a higher base than in previous years, and albeit the fact that I saw a marked slow down, of approximately 40 percent or so, in the number of net new technologies emerging as the global pandemic took hold and shifted many organisations research priorities.
+Now in its sixth year, and building on the firm foundation of the previous 2017, 2018, 2019, 2020, and 2021 Griffin Emerging Technology Starbursts this year’s 2022 Starburst is the culmination of years of ceaseless investigating, monitoring, and tracking the appearance and development of new emerging technologies from every corner of the globe, and I am now tracking close to 650 of them which is a staggering number when you think about the potential power and impact many of them could and will have on global business, culture, and society in the years and decades to come.

-In this year’s Starburst, which displays 167 of the world’s most promising and coveted emerging technologies, each with an addressable market value of at least $500 Billion spread across 13 categories, with Electronics being a new category, I have expanded the horizon timeline from 2060 to 2070, giving you a clear 50 year view of what’s coming, and promoted 44 new emerging technologies that weren’t in last years’ Starburst.
+In this year’s Starburst, which extends to 2070 and displays 167 of the world’s most promising exponential technologies, each with an addressable market value of at least $500 Billion spread across 13 categories, I have promoted 24 new emerging technologies that weren’t in last years’ edition.

 While the Starbursts might look visually appealing they have a more practical purpose which is to help governments, individuals, and organisations alike envision and predict new disruptive threats to their countries, industries, and companies.
 And, furthermore, when used in conjunction with our How to Build Exponential Enterprises Codex and our first of a kind ExPLORER Innovation Framework, they can be used to help organisations accelerate the development of innovative new policies, products, and services.